abhillashpaal/CSI5137C--Classification-on-SR-and-NSR/README.md

 Classification of Software Security Requirements using Machine Learning

-The Permorance report is provided in the result section.
+The Performance report is provided in the result section.

 The code can be run on google colab.
 The input path has to be set before executing the code